What Does Batmobile Have to Do with It?

 While playing some games, you are often reminded that other people play that extra game mode or that somebody’s hero looks better than yours.
 In this way, game developers encourage you to spend money.
 So, it seems that the whole thing about microtransactions is a combination of psychology and cosmetics.
 Well, is it?

-Is it All About The Cosmetic?
+Is it All About The Cosmetics?

 I would say that that is the biggest thing that gamers hate about microtransactions.
 People play games partly to de-stress and escape from real life, and what they find is an injustice – those who have money can use it to be better and stronger than others.
 Not fair.
 Where to run now?
 Whatever you can purchase in the game should not directly impact the game balance by giving an advantage to those who are ready to pull out their cash.
-In single-player games, it is okay.
-But, in multi-player games, it is tricky.

-We Are Not All Tyrion Lannister
+Not All of Us Are a Tyrion Lannister

 That is the ugly side of microtransactions.
 Items that are for sale via microtransactions are not the cosmetic-type only.
 Somebody who has extra money will be better than you even if you are a better player.
 How hurtful is that?
 The solution is simple.
 All of the items that are for sale should also be available to earn in the game.
 People will then appreciate it more.
-To fight for something, to conquer it, to put your whole self in accomplishing a goal – that’s the only way to cherish the results.
+To fight for something, to conquer it, to put your whole self into accomplishing a goal – that’s the only way to cherish the real results.